B12Howard/Bizpage.github.io/_posts/2020-01-20-tap-tag-tag.markdown

 project-date: January 2020
 client: Personal Project
 category: Web Development
-description: App to tag images with words either manually or using OCR to tag images with words.
+description: Web app to tag images with words either manually or using OCR.
+Files can be from your phone camera or an image upload.
 Ability to search past pictures saved to one's account. <br /> <br />Created with Angular 6, MySQL, Amazon S3, Django, Google Vision API
 ---